 Because of this, at least for now, mobile payment apps are generally only useful for expats moving to China.
 Since they are able to open a bank account in China, they can make use of WeChat and Alipay’s mobile payment system.

-After reading this guide, you should now be more confident in your understanding of Chinese currency.
+After reading this guide, you should now be more confident in your understanding of the Chinese yuan renminbi.

 Before you jump on a plane to China, you need to decide on your strategy for exchanging money into Chinese yuan and then study up on the security features of Chinese money so as not to get caught with a counterfeit.